Trump Twitter ban overturned by Elon Musk

 Conservatives celebrated Mr Musk’s decision.

-“President Trump should have never been banned in the first place,” far-right congressmember Marjorie Taylor Greene said on Saturday on Twitter.
+“President Trump should have never been banned in the first place,” far-right member of Congress Marjorie Taylor Greene said on Saturday on Twitter.
 “Interesting it took a poll to decide to reinstate him.”

 (One of Ms Greene’s own Twitter accounts was permanently banned in January for spreading Covid-19 misinformation.)

+As of Saturday evening, Mr Trump’s Twitter account was back online, though without the millions of followers it once used to fuel the former president’s political ascendance.

+Critics warned that Mr Musk’s leadership would empower right-wing forces on Twitter.

-The reinstatement of Donald Trump’s account matches warnings from Twitter critics, who said Mr Musk’s leadership would turn the site into “a supercharged engine of radicalization if he follows through with even a fraction of what he has promised,” as Angelo Carusone, president of Media Matters for America, a liberal nonprofit media watchdog, put it.
+Angelo Carusone, president of liberal media watchdog group Media Matters for America, said Twitter could become “a supercharged engine of radicalization if he follows through with even a fraction of what he has promised”.

-The decision marks the latest controversial step since Mr Musk assumed full control of Twitter in October, following a turbulent $44bn buyout marred by lawsuits and social media sparring with Twitter executives.
+The decision marks the latest controversial step since Mr Musk assumed full control of Twitter in October following a turbulent $44billion buyout marred by lawsuits and social media sparring with Twitter executives.

-Since then, the platform has seen a mass exodus of employees and advertisers, as fake accounts proliferated and Twitter controversially suggested it would begin charging monthly fees for the “blue check” verification system.
+Since then, the platform has seen a mass exodus of employees and advertisers, as fake accounts proliferate and Twitter controversially suggested it would begin charging monthly fees for the “blue check” verification system.

-This is a developing news story and will be updated with new information.
+The number of tweets with racial slurs has soared since the takeover, according to research from the Center for Countering Digital Hate.

+Twitter has reinstated other previously suspended accounts, like that of right-wing professor Jordan Peterson and comedian Kathy Griffin.

 Register for free to continue reading